hybridsjs/hybrids/docs/component-model/templates.md

 ## Iteration

 For iteration, an expression should return an `array` with a list of expressions.
-Items can be primitive values, nested templates as well as nested arrays.
+Items can be primitive values, nested templates, or nested arrays.

 ```javascript
 html`